RRLash/Map-Making-Tools/Tutorials/OSM-Workshop/OSM-Workshop.md

 1:45, **Data Editing in iD**
   - Add your house
   - Add your driveway
   - Add 4 more POIs
+  - Take a look at MapRoulette

 2:00, **Discuss Editing Experience**
   - Demo Potlatch